General Guide by The All Tomato

 - Single-target: affects only one unit per cast.

-Summoner spells are chosen before each match in champion select.
-They have long cooldowns, ranging from 60 seconds to 9 minutes.
-They are unlocked at different summoner levels, and are all unlocked by summoner level 10.
+Summoner spells are like extra abilities, which are chosen before each match in champion select.
+They have long cooldowns, ranging from 1.5 to 5 minutes.
+Some are unavailable before reaching summoner level 10.

 You can take any combination of spells, but the best choices vary.
 Think about the champion, role, and position you're playing, and the champions you are facing.